StevenLambion/SwiftDuxNavigation/README.md

 - Save and restore navigation between sessions by persisting the SwiftDux state.
 - Scene support to create separate routes between windows or UIScenes.

+## Things to do
+- Error handling
+- Graceful recovery of invalid routes.
+- Save routing state for tabs.
+- macOS support

 ## Views
 - `RootNavigationView` - Initiates the ground work.
     - Shares environment objects across view hierarchies.